sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_2.rst

    settings menu (``⋮``, top right corner), but this only works at the time of importing data files into jamovi.
-The default missing value in the dataset should not be a valid number or value associated with any of the variables, e.g. you could use ``-9999`` as this is unlikely to be a valid value.
+The default missing value in the dataset should not be a valid number or value associated with any of the variables, e.g. you could use ``-9999`` as thit is unlikely to be a valid value.

 .. |booksales|                         replace:: ``booksales.csv``